Programme/Approved Electives for 2020/21

 Intended Learning Outcomes

-understand most films in standard language; will be achieved by assessments: 1,4read, summarise and discuss specialised articles; will be achieved by assessments: 1,2express themselves fluently and spontaneously without much obvious search for expressions; will be achieved by assessments: 1,3present clear detailed descriptions of complex subjects; will be achieved by assessments: 1,3write an essay or report, passing on information and giving reasons in support of or against a particular point of view; will be achieved by assessments: 1,2demonstrate accurate usage of the language with regard to register, vocabulary, grammar and style; will be achieved by assessments: 1,2,3discuss contemporary issues with reference to the cultural context of Spanish speaking countries; will be achieved by assessments: 1,2,3reflect on their language learning process and deploy language learning strategies appropriate to their level of competence. will be achieved by assessments: 1
+understand most films in standard language: 2express themselves fluently and spontaneously without much obvious search for expressions: 1present clear detailed descriptions of complex subjects: 1,2write an essay or report, passing on information and giving reasons in support of or against a particular point of view: 2demonstrate accurate usage of the language with regard to register, vocabulary, grammar and style: 1,2discuss contemporary issues with reference to the cultural context of Spanish speaking countries: 1read, summarise and discuss specialised articles: 1,2

 Description of Module Assessment